orcfax/datum-demo-opshin/README.md

 * an Orcfax price-feed datum was published by the real Oracle (this is true when the UTxO contains a token created with the correct minting policy).
-* the value of the a price on-chain has not exceeded set boundaries.
+* the value of the price on-chain has not exceeded set boundaries.
 * a small token fee has been paid to collect a deposited value.

 The latest published Orcfax datum must be identified off-chain then the